seam345/node-red-contrib-trello-functions/README.md

 ## Current plans to implement
 * Adding a whitelist/blacklist of users to allow filtering by users
-* Considering changing the nodes from function nodes to output nodes
 * Currently in active development taking suggestions on other nodes feel free to create an issue on github or email me at sean@seanborg.tech.